-Because both parents are responsible for paying child support, there is almost always a payment from one parent or the other.
+Because both parents are responsible for paying child support in Arizona, there is almost always a payment from one parent or the other.
 The exception to that would be if, over a sustained period, both parents earned identical incomes and spent identical hours with their child.
 Although that is a possibility, it is not very likely to occur.

-Does the custodial parent always receive child support payments?
+Does the custodial parent always receive child support payments in Arizona?